-- (a) Grant initial or full approval of the program or approve the program change when the board finds that the requirements of this part are substantially met. - (b) Deny initial or full approval or approval of the program change when the board finds that the requirements of this part are not substantially met. - (2) The board shall issue its decision in writing. - (3) If approval is denied, the sponsoring agency may request a hearing which shall be conducted pursuant to the provisions of the administrative procedures act of 1969, 1969 PA 306, MCL 24.201 to 24.328.
+(a) Grant initial or full approval of the program or approve the program change when the board finds that the requirements of this part are substantially met.

+(b) Deny initial or full approval or approval of the program change when the board finds that the requirements of this part are not substantially met.

+(2) The board shall issue its decision in writing.

+(3) If approval is denied, the sponsoring agency may request a hearing which shall be conducted pursuant to the provisions of 1969 PA 306, MCL 24.201 et seq.

+History: 1989 AACS; 2003 AACS.